melvinsh/laravel-quickstart/readme.md

 ## Laravel Quickstart
-This is a standard laravel project but I added, changed, and removed a couple of things get started more quickly..
+This is a standard laravel project but I added, changed, and removed some things and created example controllers, models, views, routes, migrations and seeds to get started more quickly with your Laravel project.
+Please submit issues if you find them but have a look at `todo.md` first.
+Thanks!

 ### Getting started
 ```